High Protein Lentil Buns – No Yeast, No Sugar (Gluten-Free, IBS-Friendly)

 Psyllium Husk (Isabgol): Natural binder + prebiotic fiber = smoother digestion.

-Cumin + Fennel: Boost bile flow and reduce gas
+Cumin + Fennel: Boost bile flow and reduce gas.

 Olive or Coconut Oil: Healthy fats that keep the buns moist